 This cutting-edge technology generates detailed, cross-sectional images of these ocular structures, offering a depth of insight unattainable with other technologies.
 This invaluable tool can be instrumental in diagnosing and managing numerous anterior segment diseases and conditions such as keratoconus, corneal transplants, corneal ectasia, narrow-angle glaucoma, and various corneal dystrophies and degenerations.

-In addition to the above uses of this technology, our office uses optical coherence tomography to assist us in gaining a better understanding of many of the complex corneal conditions that we see.
+The clinical applications of anterior segment OCT are vast and incredibly beneficial.
+Our office uses optical coherence tomography to help us gain a better understanding of many complex corneal conditions that we encounter.
 We are now using OCT to design better specialty contact and scleral lenses for our patients.

 One of the primary uses of Visante OCT is in the evaluation of keratoconus, a condition where the cornea becomes irregularly shaped, causing distorted vision.
 With OCT, we can visualize and monitor the progression of keratoconus in detail, which assists us in selecting the best treatment and management options for our patients.

 Visante OCT also plays a crucial role in the assessment and management of corneal transplants.
 It allows us to examine the corneal layers and graft interface in detail, ensuring the transplant is healthy and functioning correctly.

 In cases of narrow-angle glaucoma, Visante OCT helps us evaluate the anterior chamber angle, which is crucial in diagnosing and treating this condition.
 It provides clear, detailed images of the iris and angle, helping us make accurate assessments.